learn-co-curriculum/fe-box-styles/README.md

 We can control whether or not our background image appears once or repeats.
 Repeating can be useful to tile patterns or textures.

-`background-scroll: fixed | scroll`
+`background-attachment: fixed | scroll`

-Background scroll defines if the image should stay `fixed` in place while scrolling or if it should `scroll` with the content.
+Background attachment defines if the image should stay `fixed` in place while scrolling or if it should `scroll` with the content.

 `background-size: 100% | 1px | 1em | contain | cover`